 Founded upon the core tenets of volunteer service, sustainable travel, and cultural sensitivity, Discover Corps creates experiences that resonate with travelers from all parts of the world.
 Embracing our shared humanity, we facilitate change in the people we guide and the places we travel.

-Below is a letter from our founder that introduced our 2019 Trip Catalog this year explaining how Discover Corps began.
+Below is a letter from our founder that explains how Discover Corps began.
 We are proud to share with you our story and hope to hear from you soon!

 A Letter from Our Founder